connglli/Yoric/README.md

 Given that Yoric is a general and default-setting (empty activitiy/service implementations) 3rd-party demo app, one concludes that
 ```
-in Android, all processes forked by zygote belongs to the process group led by zygote (unless the app itself sets the process group manually)
+in Android, almoast all processes forked directly or indirectly by zygote belongs to
+the process group led by zygote (unless the app itself sets the process group manually)
 ```

-## Intuitively, What does force-stop do?
+## Intuitively, what does force-stop do?

 Given the abvoe conclusion, one knows in practice, when force-stopping a common 3rd-party app, the workflow `2.2.2-a` is usually *redandant*, and no process groups are actually killed (cause almost all processes are members of zygote group, not leaders), unless the app itself sets the process groups manually